Test Catalog

 The cytochrome P450 (CYP) family is involved in the primary metabolism of many drugs.
 The CYPs are a group of oxidative/dealkylating enzymes localized in the microsomes of many tissues including the intestines and liver.
 One of these CYP enzymes, CYP1A2, is wholly or partially responsible for the hydroxylation or dealkylation of many commonly prescribed drugs.

-CYP1A2-mediated drug metabolism is highly variable.
+Cytochrome P450 1A2-mediated drug metabolism is highly variable.
 A number of variants have been identified in the CYP1A2 gene that results in increased, diminished, or abolished catalytic activity and substrate metabolism.
-The frequency of these variants varies by ethnicity.
+The frequency of these variants varies by ancestry.

 Dosing of drugs that are metabolized through CYP1A2 may require adjustment based on the CYP1A2 genotype.
 Individuals who are poor metabolizers may require lower than usual doses to achieve optimal response, whereas individuals who are ultrarapid metabolizers may benefit from increased doses.
-CYP1A2 phenotype is predicted based upon the number of functional, partially functional, nonfunctional, and inducible alleles present in a sample.
-In the absence of clear guidance on dosing for various metabolizer phenotypes, patients with either rapid or poor metabolism also may benefit by switching to another comparable drug that is not primarily metabolized by CYP1A2 or by therapeutic drug monitoring where applicable.
+The CYP1A2 phenotype is predicted based upon the number of functional, partially functional, nonfunctional, and inducible alleles present in a sample.

 The following table outlines the relationship between the variations (star alleles) detected in this assay and the effect on the activity of the enzyme produced by that allele.